UK media: Boris Becker released from jail, faces deportation | Sports-Games

 - United Kingdom

-British news agency Press Association reports that German tennis legend Boris Becker has been freed from prison after serving eight months of his sentence and now faces deportation from the UK.
+German tennis legend Boris Becker has returned to Germany after serving eight months in prison in Britain, his lawyer said Thursday.

-The 55-year-old German, who has lived in Britain since 2012, was released on Thursday morning ahead of his deportation, PA reported, without citing sources.
+The 55-year-old German, who has lived in Britain since 2012, was released on Thursday morning and traveled back to Germany shortly thereafter.
+Becker “has thus served his sentence and is not subject to any penal restrictions in Germany,'' his lawyer, Christian-Oliver Moser, said in a statement.
+He did not give additional details about Becker's location in Germany.

-The three-time Wimbledon champion was jailed for 30 months in April for hiding 2.5 million pounds ($3.1 million) of assets and loans to avoid paying his debts.
+The three-time Wimbledon champion ??had been sentenced to 30 months in prison in April for illicitly transferring large amounts of money and hiding assets after he was declared bankrupt.

 The former world number one was declared bankrupt in June 2017.